Peldom/papers_for_protein_design_using_DL/README.md

 ## 6.Molecular Design Models

-> In consideration of learning more various of models for design, these are commended models from **Molecular Design** are helpful.
+> In consideration of learning more various of models for design, these recommended models from **Molecular Design** are helpful.

 **CELLS: Cost-Effective Evolution in Latent Space for Goal-Directed Molecular Generation**
 Chen, Zhiyuan, et al.